Yamashina Station

 Yamashina Station (山科駅, Yamashina-eki) is a train station in Yamashina Ward, Kyoto City, Kyoto Prefecture, Japan.

-The station has two separated sections: underground subway section and above-ground JR section.
+Yamashina station has two sections, an underground subway section and above-ground JR section.
 In addition, Keihan-yamashina Station (京阪山科駅, Keihan Yamashina-eki) on the Keishin Line of Keihan Electric Railway is located just in front of the JR station.
 This article also covers the Keihan station.
 There is a Keihan Bus terminal in front of the station.